 Completed Prison SOTP:

-• Completed Prison SOTP is defined as successful completion of sex offender specific treatment while incarcerated (referred to in the UDC SOTP program as “Transitioned).
+• Completed Prison SOTP is defined as successful completion of sex offense specific treatment while incarcerated (referred to in the UDC SOTP program as “Transitioned).
 As with other forms of completion of treatment, a discharge summary will be completed by the clinician that details an offender's progress; areas that will need to continue to be addressed in treatment; assessed risk for re-offending; and any applicable recommendations regarding structure and supervision.

-Note: Individuals who have completed sex offender treatment while incarcerated are expected to go into Continued Care services (as detailed above) when returned to the community.
+Note: Individuals who have completed sex offense treatment while incarcerated are expected to go into Continued Care services (as detailed above) when returned to the community.
 Transition does NOT warrant an offender moving into continued care (again, as noted above) due to remaining issues revolving around recognizing and managing a wide range of new risk issues and situations.